-Please sign below as acknowledgement that you have read and received this Document entitled Code of Conduct / Conf lict of Interest / Confidentiality, even if there is no potential conflict of interest listed.
+Please sign below as acknowledgement that you have Conduct / Conflict of Interest / Confidentiality, even if there

 Signature

-Printed Name Date
+Print Name Date

 COMPLAINTS & GRIEVANCES POLICY

 Background Information

 The WDB maintains a formal complaint and grievance process which meets requirements set forth in the Workforce Innovation & Opportunity Act (WIOA) and Implementing Regulations for Programs under the Act (Section 188).
 These requirements specify, for example, that different kinds of complaints will be processed differently, that everyone shall have access to the complaint procedure, and that certain timelines must be observed.